207Design/CodeSamples/README.md

 # CodeSamples
-A selection of my written code
+A selection of my personal projects

-The repository contains a selection of code and projects that I would like to share as a part of my portoflio.
+The repository contains a selection of projects that I would like to share as a part of my portoflio.